connectsolutions/best-practices/js/node/best-practices.md

 # Node.js Best Practices

-This outlines the recommended best practices for common issues found in NodeJS.
-It is intended to be a living document and all input is welcome.
+This document provides the recommended best practices for common issues found in NodeJS.
+It is intended to be a living document and your input is welcome.

 Some of these Node.js best practices fall under the category of Coding style, some deals with Developer workflow.